lucasPARISOT/lucasPARISOT/README.md

 - 💻 I focus on software development, backend and mobile apps.

-- 🌐 I am searching for an end-of-studies internship starting early 2022.

 - 🇫🇷 French is my native language.

 - 🇺🇸 I can speak and understand English without problem (TOEIC: 885 points).